Do you know the science-power behind simple exercise?

 We have many mental tools that we need in life.

-We only have to get them out and remove the rust.
+We only have to get them out and remove the rust and dust.

 Rethinking habits helps us to find the correct mental tool.